galaxyproject/usegalaxy-tools/README.md

 - `yaml` files are manually curated
 - `yaml.lock` files are automatically generated
 - Only IUC tools are automatically updated with the latest version each week
+- Use the provided `requirements.txt` to install dependences needed for the make targets

 ### Updating an Existing Tool